State-independent Importance Sampling for Random Walks with Regularly Varying Increments: Simulation of

 \subsection{Simulating $\Ad$}

-For the simulation of $\Ad,$ we follow the two-step procedure outlined in \cite{LAI2012}: \begin{enumerate} \item Choose an index $I$ uniformly at random from $\{1,\ldots,n\}$ \item For $k=1,\ldots,n,$ generate a realization of $X_k$ from $F(\cdot|X_k \geq b)$ if $k=I;$ otherwise, generate $X_k$ from $F(\cdot).$ \end{enumerate} Let $\Pt(\cdot)$ denote the measure induced when the increments are generated according to the above procedure, and let $\Et[\cdot]$ denote the corresponding expectation operator.
-Note that the probability measure $\Pr(\cdot)$ is absolutely continuous with respect to $\Pt(\cdot)$ when restricted to $\Ad.$ We have,
+For the simulation of $\Ad,$ we follow the two-step procedure outlined in \cite{chan2012}: \begin{enumerate} \item Choose an index $I$ uniformly at random from $\{1,\ldots,n\}$ \item For $k=1,\ldots,n,$ generate a realization of $X_k$ from $F(\cdot|X_k \geq b)$ if $k=I;$ otherwise, generate $X_k$ from $F(\cdot)$ \end{enumerate} Let $\Ph(\cdot)$ denote the measure induced when the increments are generated according to the above procedure; for brevity, we have chosen not to highlight the dependence of the importance sampling change of measure $\Ph(\cdot)$ on $n$ and $b$ in the notation.
+Note that the probability measure $\Pr(\cdot)$ is absolutely continuous with respect to $\Ph(\cdot)$ when restricted to $\Ad.$ We have,

 Therefore the likelihood ratio on the set $\Ad$ is given by, and the resulting unbiased estimator for the evaluation of $\Pr(\Ad)$ is,